kingpfogel/ex2-exp-algo/README.md

 # ex2-exp-algo
-Solutions to the first exercise sheet of experimental algorithms.
+Solutions to the second exercise sheet of experimental algorithms.
 (Group: L. Thyssen and N. Neesemann)

 Hope this helps.
 Did not know how to get openmp to work on OS X. With cmake it works..
 ### How to work on OS X with CLion and CMake: